What Is Chest Wall Pain?

 Symptoms of chest pain and discomfort are among the most common reasons provided for medical visits around the world.
 Further, it has been estimated that around 7.16 million visits are made annually to the emergency department due to chest pain.
 Between 1% and 3% of all visits to a primary care provider are actually attributed to this problem.

 The symptoms of chest wall pain can be achy, sharp, or even pressure-like.
 In many cases, patients will report that their pain worsens upon:

 - Engaging in physical exertion

-The most common form of chest wall pain is costochondral pain, which is an inflammation of the cartilage connecting a rib to the breastbone.
+The most common form of this type of pain is costochondral pain, which is an inflammation of the cartilage connecting a rib to the breastbone.

 The symptoms of costochondritis tend to be localized to the costal cartilage along the second through the fifth costochondral joints, particularly within the third and fourth ribs.
 Nonetheless, symptoms of chest wall pain may occur along any of the seven costochondral junctions.
 Moreover, these symptoms may also radiate out from the anterior chest wall to the neck or arm.
 It is not uncommon for patients to also report tenderness within the area.

-What Is The Cause Of Chest Wall Pain?While reports of chest wall pain tend to be incredibly common, the underlying cause for the condition is not completely understood.
+What Is The Cause Of Chest Wall Pain?While reports of this type of pain tend to be incredibly common, the underlying cause for the condition is not completely understood.

 While it is not uncommon for the precise source of chest wall pain to remain unknown, some possible causes of costochondritis include: